-First, Respondent's order incorrectly states that the draft agreements provided by Petitioner "appear to be unsuccessful attempts to negotiate changes to the original agreement."
+First, the trial court's order incorrectly states that the draft agreements provided by Petitioner "appear to be unsuccessful attempts to negotiate changes to the original agreement."
 V3 E18 p.1149, ¶3.
-Respondent does not state what language in any of the draft agreements offers support for such a conclusion.
-The recitals to the draft agreements plainly and clearly reflect that the parties had not yet executed a purchase agreement for the sale of the Property.
-Furthermore, none of the drafts contain a provision for, or even mention, potential employment of Petitioner of any kind by Geraci.
+The trial court does not state what language in any of the draft agreements offers support for such a conclusion.
+The recitals to the draft agreements plainly and clearly reflect that the parties had not yet executed a purchase agreement for the sale of the Property and there is no provision in any of the drafts providing for, or even mentioning, employment of Petitioner of any kind by Geraci.
 V2 E9 p.503-528, 531-536.
-The failed "negotiation" statement by Respondent, on which it premised its ruling, is completely devoid of any factual support and clearly contradicted by the plain language in the drafts.
+That by the trial court, on which it premised it's ruling, is completely devoid of any factual support.

-Second, Respondent's order states "the documents [Petitioner] offers in support of his Motion were created after November 2, 2016...."
+Second, the trial court's order states "the documents [Petitioner] offers in support of his Motion were created after November 2, 2016..."
 V3 E18 p.1149, ¶3 (emphasis added).
-This statement is factually and obviously incorrect.
+This is a factually and obvious incorrect statement.
 The timestamp on the Confirmation Email proves it was created on the very same day as the November Document, within hours of its execution, and in reply to the same email in which Geraci first sent Petitioner a scanned copy of the November Document.
 V2 E9 p.492-497.

-To be incredibly clear on this point: Respondent's order, on its face, makes it clear that after a year presiding in this action, on the threshold and case-dispositive issue, Respondent is not aware that the single most critical piece of evidence - proving Geraci's lawsuit is frivolous - was created within hours of and on the SAME DAY as the November Document.
+To be incredibly clear on this point: the trial court's order on its face makes it clear that after a year presiding in this action, on a threshold issue, the trial court is not aware that the single most critical piece of evidence proving Geraci's lawsuit is frivolous - was created within hours of and on the SAME day as the November Document.

-G. THE MOTION FOR JUDGMENT ON THE PLEADINGS ("MJOP").
+G. THE MOTION FOR JUDGMENT ON THE PLEADINGS (MJOP).

-Notwithstanding Respondent's order denying the LP Motion on clearly factually incorrect grounds, Counsel, believing Respondent did not find Petitioner credible, hoped to get through to Respondent with simple and undisputed facts.
-Thus, Counsel prepared and submitted Petitioner's MJOP that focused solely on the question of contract integration.
-V3 E19 p.1160, ln.21-22 ("The sole and dispositive issue in this MJOP is whether the November Document is a completely integrated agreement.").
+Notwithstanding the trial court's order denying the LP Motion on blatantly incoherent grounds, Counsel hoped to get through to the trial court.
+Thus, Counsel prepared and submitted Petitioner's MJOP.36 The MJOP was focused solely on the question of contract integration.
+V3 E19 p.1160, ln.21-

-&lt;sup>37 Counsel notes that he became attorney of record on May 4, 2018 and the deadline to submit a motion for summary judgment was on April 29, 2018.
-Thus, he had no time to prepare the motion for summary judgment and the only vehicle left to him to summarily end the meritless litigation was via an MJOP.
+36 Counsel notes that he became attorney of record on May 4, 2018, and the deadline to submit a motion for summary judgment was on April 29, 2018.
+Thus, he had no time to prepare the motion for summary judgement and the only vehicle left to him to end the meritless litigation was via a MJOP.